LibCity: A Unified Library Towards Efficient and Comprehensive Urban Spatial-Temporal Prediction: Introduction

-In recent years, with the advancement of sensor technology in urban areas, a large amount of data can be collected, providing new perspectives for using artificial intelligence technologies to solve urban prediction problems~\cite{yin2021deep}.
+\IEEEPARstart{I}{n} recent years, with the advancement of sensor technology in urban areas, a large amount of data can be collected, providing new perspectives for using artificial intelligence technologies to solve urban prediction problems~\cite{yin2021deep}.
 Solving spatial-temporal prediction problems is crucial in urban computing, facilitating the management and decision-making processes of smart cities and improving residents' living standards.
 The urban spatial-temporal prediction has numerous applications, including congestion control~\cite{control}, route planning~\cite{routeplanning}, vehicle dispatching~\cite{dispatching}, and POI recommendation~\cite{POIrec}.

-However, accessing and utilizing existing open-source spatial-temporal datasets can be challenging as they are stored in different formats, such as NPZ, PKL, H5, CSV, and others.
-Deep learning methods based on neural networks are the primary approach for spatial-temporal prediction due to their powerful feature extraction capabilities.
-As a result, numerous urban spatial-temporal prediction techniques have been proposed in the literature.
+Numerous urban spatial-temporal prediction techniques have been proposed in the literature.
 Unfortunately, we found that less than 30\% of the papers published in 11 leading conferences and journals have made their code and data open source, which creates reproducibility challenges in the field~\cite{libcity}.
 Additionally, these models are often implemented under different platforms or frameworks, which makes it challenging to reproduce the results in a unified manner for researchers.
 In particular, the accuracy of prediction models on a specific dataset is sensitive to the choice of hyperparameters.
 Without a public and unified standard dataset for benchmarking model performance, it is increasingly difficult to measure the effectiveness of new spatial-temporal prediction methods and fairly compare the performance of different models~\cite{yin2021deep, trafficsurvey1}.